AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher uses AI prompts to simplify language, use bullet points, and create ample white space.
 They also use a sans-serif font and pastel paper when printing.

-Research shows retrieval practice benefits learners with dyslexia (Smith, 2023).
-It cuts down how much they need to see and think about (Jones, 2024).
-This helps learners engage with the activity more easily (Brown & Lee, 2022).
+Research shows retrieval practice benefits learners with dyslexia.
+It cuts down how much they need to see and think about.
+This helps learners engage with the activity more easily, in line with the cognitive-load case for reducing extraneous demands on working memory (Sweller, 1988).

 Retrieval practice works best daily.
 Begin lessons by retrieving prior knowledge.
 A five-question AI quiz offers a quick routine.
 This gives learners a low-pressure start and strengthens memory (Karpicke, 2012).